Joe Biden’s passionate plea at SXSW: ‘We need your help’

 “That’s not a cancer problem,” Biden said.
 It’s a technology one.

-The Biden Foundation’s Cancer Initiative has already made strides in bringing various stakeholders to the table to work together.
+Biden Foundation’s Cancer Initiative has already made strides in bringing various stakeholders to the table to work together.
 As part of the Moonshot’s work, the National Cancer Institute and the University of Chicago last year launched the Genonic Data Commons, a platform for collecting and storing more than 30,000 cancer patients’ genomic datasets.
 Biden said Amazon called to offer up free cloud storage for all that data.

-The initiative also launched a tool where you can see every cancer trial in the U.S. and the criteria for the trial, in the hopes that more people will enroll in trials and more information can be collected.
+launched a tool where you can see every cancer trial in the U.S. and the criteria for the trial, in the hopes that more people will enroll in trials and more information can be collected.

 The bulk of money for cancer research comes from the federal government, and Biden is hopeful that will continue with Donald Trump in the White House and a Republican-controlled Congress.
 He vowed to work with Trump to ensure cancer research remains a top priority.